irhamta/irhamta.github.io/_pages/research.md

 ## On the Nature of Active Galaxies: Emission Properties and Correlations

-My research interest includes the observational study of the **active galactic nucleus (AGN)** to understand its origin, physical processes, and evolution.
+My research interest includes the observational study of the **active galactic nuclei (AGNs)** to understand their origin, physical processes, and evolution.
 AGN is powered by matter accretion onto a **supermassive black hole (SMBH)**.
 The produced energy is usually released as radiation, winds, and jets.
 {: style="text-align: justify;"}